UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module0/module0_00.md

 1. Demonstrate fundamental programming concepts such as loops and conditionals.
 1. Understand the key data structures in Python.
 1. Read data into Python data from vanilla (e.g., .csv) and non-standard plain text files, as well as common spreadsheet file types (e.g., .xls).
-1. Construct simple plots using pandas
+1. Construct simple plots using Altair
 1. Manipulate a single data table by:
     7.1 Filtering rows based on a criterion or combination of criteria 7.2 Selecting variables